 The Association was founded in 1982 by psychoanalytic psychotherapists working in the fledgling psychotherapy services of the UK’s National Health Service (NHS).

 The main aims of the Association were to encourage the development of psychotherapy services and training within the North West Region of the NHS.

 The rapid development of psychotherapy in the North West Region of the NHS over the last thirty years now means the Association can devote itself to being an interest group, independent of clinical organisations and training bodies.

 By constitution, tradition and consensus our identity as an interest group has remained constant over the past decade.
 What has changed is the professional affiliation and orientation of our members.

 For many years we have held annual symposia with noted psychoanalysts and psychotherapists.
-Previous speakers have included Patrick Casement, the Kleinian Donald Meltzer, the group analysts Malcolm and Dinorah Pines and the Feminist analyst Juliet Mitchell.
+Previous speakers have included Patrick Casement, the Kleinian Donald Meltzer, the group analysts Malcolm and Dinorah Pines, and the Feminist analyst Juliet Mitchell.

 Our members’ interest in music, art, literature, politics and wider social issues are supported by these seminars.
-You can see our current presentations on the Events page.